 - H4 neuroglioma cells overexpressing human APPK595N/M596L, the Swedish double mutation, enable to analyze compounds for their effects on the human mutant APP profile.

-Figure: Aβ peptide profile in primary chicken neurons and APPK595N/M596L overexpressing cells.
+Figure: Aβ peptide secretion in APPK595N/M596L overexpressing cells.